John-Kanello/NaturalNumbersInterpretation/README.md

     For example, 2 and 1 would have only one combination: 21.

-The appropriate exception handling guarantees that the phone number combination generator will not get called with an invalid input, ensuring that the input will always be a sequence of space separated numbers with a maximum length of 3.
+The appropriate exception handling guarantees that the phone number combination generator will not get called with an invalid input, this ensures that the input will always be an array of numbers with each number having a maximum length of 3.

 # How to run the application
 Clone the program to your local Git Repository by running the command:</br>